 - You want to protect inheritance or future inheritance, both money and assets

-- There are assets and/or property that would be very hard to split equally
+- There are assets and/or property that would be difficult to split equally

-- You have children from a previous relationship and want to ensure certain assets are reserved for them and protect their inheritance rights.
+- You have children from a previous relationship and want to ensure certain assets are preserved for them and protect their inheritance.

-- Either party owns a business which they’d like to retain control of
+- Either party owns a business which they need to retain.

-You should be aware that prenuptial agreements are still not legally enforceable in England and Wales.
+There is no legislation in place governing prenuptial agreements so they are not automatically enforceable through the Courts.
 However, they are beginning to carry more weight in the family courts.

 We are already married and now want to document our agreement relating to our finances.
 What can we do?

-If you are already married, you could enter into a postnuptial agreement instead.
+If you are already married, you can enter into a postnuptial agreement with your spouse.
 You can read more about postnuptial agreements on this page.